yun-liu/RCF-PyTorch/README.md

     python train.py --save-dir /path/to/output/directory/
     ```

+### Testing

+1. Download the pretrained model ([BSDS500+PASCAL](https://drive.google.com/file/d/1oxlHQCM4mm5zhHzmE7yho_oToU5Ucckk/view?usp=sharing)), and put it into the `$ROOT_DIR` folder.

+2. Run the following command to start the testing:
+    ```
+    python test.py --checkpoint bsds500_pascal_model.pth --save-dir /path/to/output/directory/
+    ```
+   This pretrained model should achieve an ODS F-measure of 0.812.

 For more information about RCF and edge quality evaluation, please refer to this page: [yun-liu/RCF](https://github.com/yun-liu/RCF)

 ### Edge PR Curves